aashikauppala/BAE-305-Labs/README.md

 *Step 3: Measure and verify the voltage output of the DCPS.*

 Plug in and turn on the DCPS and then connect the red and black wires to the ports labeled "main output" and "1-20 VDC."
 Set the main output current to the minimum and the voltage to 1.5V.
 Clip the alligator clamps from the wires connected to the Fluke DMM to the wires plugged into the DCPS.
 Turn the knob on the Fluke DMM to measure voltage.
 Repeat this for 7.0V and then 12.0V.
-Then, reconnect the red and black wires to the "Aux 2" and "12 VDC" ports and measure voltage and then repeat with the "Aux 1" and "3.5/5 VDC" ports.
+Then, reconnect the red and black wires to the "Aux 2" and "12 VDC" ports and measure voltage and then repeat with the "Aux 1" and "3.5/5 VDC" ports and measure the voltage.
+Compare the measured values to the expected values.

 ![Measuring DCPS](https://github.com/aashikauppala/BAE-305-Labs/blob/main/Lab1%208.jpg)